Insights from the Tactical to the Strategic

 "Now there [are] just tens, hundreds, of new channels that we have to be engaging on and that our consumers expect us to be on.
 Really, when we start looking at it, we've got to understand how we're going to get better insight from all of the things that we're doing and all of the prospective consumer behavior," marketing expert Robert Rose advises.
 "How are we going to scale our efforts across either multiple divisions, multiple products, multiple global offices, and scale our efforts to be able to address all of that in a quality way?
 It's a very challenging time."

 To succeed today, don’t try to be everything to everyone, marketing expert Robert Rose advises.
 Instead, focus on providing the right marketing experiences in a way that makes sense, prioritizing audience building over lead acquisition.
-Robert, a Senior Contributing Analyst with the Digital Clarity Group and the Chief Strategy Officer with the Content Marketing Institute, noted this in his webinar on content marketing experiences with Mura’s Sean Schroeder.
+Robert, a Senior Contributing Analyst with the Digital Clarity Group and the Chief Strategy Officer with the Content Marketing Institute, noted this in his webinar, Connecting Content Marketing Experiences with blueriver’s Sean Schroeder.